gigantum/gigantum-cli/README.md

 ## Install the CLI

 This package is available for install via `pip`.
-It runs on Python 2 and 3 and supports Windows, OSX and Linux.
+It runs on Python 3 and supports Windows, OSX and Linux.

 1. (Optional) To isolate this package from your system Python, it is often best